Alexei Pakhomov: Death

 Pakhomov died 14 April 1973, aged 72.

 Career

 Children's book illustrations

-Pakhomov was a graphic artist known for his contributions to children's book illustrations.
-While he also created some colorful, renowned easel paintings, his primary focus was on depicting picturesque childhood scenes of peasant children.
-In the 1920s, Pakhomov conducted trips to Young Pioneer summer camps, where he studied children's special plasticity and expressions in natural surroundings.
+Pakhomov illustrated several children's books, often including idyllic scenes of peasant children.
+During the 1920s, he traveled to several Young Pioneer summer camps to observe children's activities and expressions in natural surroundings.

-During this period, Soviet illustrators changed their approach to children's book illustrations, replacing traditional images with dynamic, colorful, and emotionally engaging pictures that integrated with the text rather than merely accompanying it.
-Additionally, they reimagined fonts and book covers.

-In 1926, Pakhomov co-founded the Artists' Society and actively participated in their exhibitions until 1931.
-His work gained international recognition when it was displayed at a Soviet art exhibition in Osaka, Japan, in 1927.
-Subsequently, he collaborated with magazines such as Chizh and Ezh, as well as authors like E. L. Schwartz, S. Marshak, and G. Krutov, creating illustrations for their children's books.
+Pakhomov co-founded the Artists' Society in 1926 and participated in their exhibitions until 1931.
+In 1927, his work was included in a Soviet art exhibition in Osaka, Japan.
+Later, he worked with the magazines Chizh and Ezh, and illustrated children's books by E. L. Schwartz, S. Marshak, and G. Krutov.

 Response to criticism

 In the first half of the 1930s, Pakhomov found himself in a difficult situation given the Soviet Union's narrowing official view of art and campaign against "formalism".
 His paintings, in which half-naked young men and women tan in the sun, were the object of severe criticism.
 The artist had to choose whether to give up his professional principles or some parts of his art.
 He chose the latter, concentrating on graphic work and limiting himself even more by almost completely giving up color in his illustrations.